 Limit 2,500 Characters

 1. VT-501 Coordinated Entry includes outreach staff to focus on those experiencing unsheltered homelessness and/or otherwise difficult to engage.
 CE outreach staff make contact at encampments, daytime shelters, emergency shelters and with providers around the geographic area.
 VT-501 CE works with a variety of access points and referral partners for expanded outreach to secure connection to a homelessness service provider.
-Expanded outreach, as a result of the pandemic, supports contact for services with those least likely to apply for assistance.
-Medical and mental health providers operating as assessment points expands outreach and contact.
-Alongside street outreach, medical and mental health, the CE system also partners with VT 211, youth service and outreach providers, Vermont Center for Independent Living, Pride Center, city departments, law enforcement, and other service providers.
+Expanded outreach supports contact for services with those least likely to apply for assistance.
+Medical and mental health providers operating as assessment points expand outreach and contact.
+Alongside street outreach, medical and mental health, the CE system partners with VT 211, youth service and outreach providers, Vermont Center for Independent Living, Pride Center, city departments, law enforcement, and other service providers.

 2. VT-501 CE assessment process utilizes a scored Vulnerability Assessment tool that prioritizes people according to severity of service need.
 CE policies & procedures establish an order of priority based on severity of service need & length of time homeless for PSH.
-The order of priority for RRH also incorporates severity of service need.
+The order of priority for RRH also incorporates severity of service need and self-sufficiency assessment.

 3. Post-assessment, CE connects those assessed with a housing navigator within one week.
 Housing navigators work with households in the CE process to identify eligible housing placements.
 Those experiencing homelessness have say at every step to direct the work towards the desired permanent housing outcome.
 The vulnerability assessment informs the CE prioritization process for PSH and mainstream resources through public housing authorities and the community land trust.